BjnNowak/WinterSoilCover/README.md

 Finally, results were aggregated at the municipality level.
 For each crop and for each municipality, the total area occupied by the crop (in hectares) is specified, as well as three estimates (also in hectares) of the area covered, corresponding to the three NDVI thresholds defined above.
 For each crop and municipality combination, the given year corresponds to the year of harvest of the following spring crops (e.g. the year 2019 refers to the soil cover in December 2018 and January 2019).

+# References
+Two articles based on this dataset have been published:
+- [Estimation of winter soil cover by vegetation before spring-sown crops for mainland France using multispectral satellite imagery](https://iopscience.iop.org/article/10.1088/1748-9326/ac007c/meta).
+B Nowak, G Marliac, A Michaud.
+Environmental Research Letters, 2021.
+- [Soil-climate factors have a greater influence on the presence of winter cover crops than regulatory constraints in France](https://link.springer.com/article/10.1007/s13593-022-00770-y).
+B Nowak, A Michaud, G Marliac.
+Agronomy for Sustainable Development, 2022.